 The first option is the ever-popular GIMP (GNU Image Manipulation Program).

-It is a powerful open-source model program, which offers many of the same features as Adobe Photoshop.
+It is a powerful open-source program, which offers many of the same features as Adobe Photoshop.
+In fact, we also recommend it in our best Photoshop alternatives list.
 The interface is a little more cumbersome than Adobe products, but it does allow you to create some awesome images.

 The program allows the use of many different plugins.
 One of these is the recent addition of the RAW Editor Plugins (UFRaw or RawTherapee), so you can now edit RAW images.
 The additions of plugins are fairly seamless.